nuuuwan/news_lk3_data/README.md

 *2024-05-25 10:24:00* · [`adaderanalk`](https://www.adaderana.lk/news/99422/president-inaugurates-womens-healthcare-centre-at-kilinochchi-hospital) · `en`

-President Ranil Wickremesinghe has inaugurated the Centre of Excellence for Women’s Healthcare at the District General Hospital in Kilinochchi, a short while ago.
+President Ranil Wickremesinghe today inaugurated the Centre of Excellence for Women’s Healthcare at the Kilinochchi District General Hospital, the President’s Media Division (PMD) said.

-This project, costing Rs.
-5,320 million, is in line with the government’s initiative to enhance health sector facilities nationwide, the President’s Media Division (PMD) said.
+The facility, constructed with funding of Rs.
+5,320 million from the Government of the Netherlands, under the government’s initiative to enhance healthcare infrastructure nationwide, was officially inaugurated by the President, this morning (25).

-It has been funded by the Government of Netherlands, according to the PMD.

-◼️
+Established in 2006, the Kilinochchi District General Hospital serves as the primary healthcare facility in the district, catering to the medical needs of over 150,000 residents.

+The inauguration of the Centre of Excellence for Women’s Health Services today marks a significant advancement in maternal and Neonatal care in the North.
+This initiative is poised to enhance the healthcare system in the Northern Province by addressing the needs of women and newborns, as well as their families.

+...

 [Data](articles/8b47b7a1.json)